AJVancattenburch/my_portfolio/README.md

 ## 📦 Prerequisites [🔝](#-table-of-contents)

 ```diff
 - Required Prerequisites:
 ```
 - **Node.js:** You need to have Node installed on your machine to run this project.
 If you do not have Node installed, you can download it from their website by clicking the link below:

   [![Download Node.js](https://img.shields.io/badge/Download-Node.js-026e00?style=for-the-badge&logo=node.js)](https://nodejs.org/en/download/)

+- **LinkedIn Account:** The resume that gets rendered to your portfolio will be a reflection on the resume you have uploaded to your LinkedIn profile page.

+  >🛑 In order to render your most current resume per the instructions of this template, **it needs to be attached in *`PDF Format`* within the *`Featured section`* of your LinkedIn Profile!** This is extremely important!

 ```diff
 !
 Optional Prerequisites: